-Valuable public open spaces are now under threat from the National Government, which wants to carve up and sell our parks for housing developments.
+Valuable public open spaces were under threat from the last National Government, which sought to carve up and sell our parks for housing developments.

-The National Government is changing the law and making it easier to sell reserves.
-It is introducing special new legislation to over ride the normal checks and balances, and environmental protections, that the Reserves Act and Resource Management Act offer in order to:
+The last National Government tried to change the law and make it easier to sell reserves.
+It planned to introduce special new legislation to over ride the normal checks and balances, and environmental protections, that the Reserves Act and Resource Management Act offer in order to:

 - Make it possible to build houses on reserves;

 - Reduce public participation in important decision-making process which affect people’s lives;

 - Bypass local decision-making about local issues by democratically elected representatives;